seve05/vcont/README.md

 # simple version control command for my local nfs network to keep parity between machines.
+# this script also sets up the nfs client while installing
 Requires: a running NFS Server; the user to know the target dir + ip

 # Installation w install script: